remotelabz/remotelabz-docs/docs/users/Teachers/Teachers_lab_creation.md

 Once done, click on the `Save` button.
 The container will be created and will appear on the top left side of the screen.

+If you want to edit the container, right-click on it.

 ![Screenshot](/images/Teacher/first-lab/nodeadd5.png)

 To continue our example, we will then repeat the same procedure to add the service container and an Ubuntu container.